kostas2370/Video-Creator/README.md

 Login credentials for admin page : username = admin, password = pass

-* If you want to create and enable user management - permission you will have to change the permission class from AllowAny to IsAuthenticated

 You can find all the endpoints in swagger : http://localhost:8000/swagger/